 - Prepare a high-quality version of the final poster.

-- Send both items (in PDF format) to posters@HighPerformanceGraphics.org.
+- Send one or both items (in PDF format) to posters@HighPerformanceGraphics.org.

 Posters will be exhibited in the break areas throughout the conference.
 For each poster, we will attempt to make space available for interactive demonstrations (if necessary and only upon request).
 Poster authors will be responsible for printing the poster, bringing it to the conference, and putting it up.
 Easels will be provided.